nikoguerrero/SCL017-Burger-Queen/README.md

 - Serve interface.
 - Waiter can retrieve kitchen ready orders.
 - Waiters can update the orders after being served and mark them as delivered.
-- Should be responsive for both vertical and horizontal use.
+- Should be responsive for both portrait and landscape orientation.

 DEFINITION OF DONE:
 - Serve done.